 Vesting.
 Each grant of Performance Shares and Performance Units will specify the performance objectives that must be achieved in order for payment to be made.
 Each grant of Options or SARs shall specify the length of service and/or any applicable performance goals that must be achieved before it becomes exercisable.
 Each grant of Restricted Shares and Restricted Stock Units shall specify the duration of the restriction period and any other conditions under which the Restricted Shares or Restricted Stock Units would be forfeitable to the Company, including any applicable performance goals.
 Each grant of Deferred Shares shall specify the deferral period and any other conditions to which future delivery of shares to the recipient is subject, including any applicable performance goals.
-Each grant may provide for the early exercise of rights or termination of a restriction or deferral period in the event of a Change in Control or similar transaction or event.
+Each grant or deferral period in the event of a Change in Control or similar transaction or event.
 In no event will the vesting period for any Award be less than one year.